Emily Before her heart surgery

 Then on a Wednesday morning; I was standing in the kitchen, and Emily walked in after waking up.
 Her face was as white as the old frig she stood next to, her pulse was throbbing so hard I could count it by eye from across the room.
 She started to talk, but nothing she said made sense.

 I only half remember reacting.
-I grabbed our coats, boots, car keys, and I half carried her to the car.
+I screamed up to her sister to come down, RIGHT NOW, grabbed our coats, boots, car keys, and half carried her to the car.
 We made it to Toronto Hospital for Sick Kids within minutes.
 They cleared room in the ER, and the top team descended on her.
 The situation was bad.

 It was like dying ourselves while we waited hours during the surgery.
 My mind kept replaying the smallest details of things that Emily and Emily and I had ever done.